The 12 Best Touring Motorcycles for the Wide Open Road

 A cruising motorcycle built for long-haul rides, the Victory Cross Country Tour has a powerful 1731cc V-twin engine with six-speed transmission.

 The belt drive makes maintenance a lot easier and reduces operating noise.
 With a stylish, vintage look, bat-wing fairing and lowers, it also comes with hard saddlebags and top trunk that offer plenty of storage space.
 In fact, the Victory Cross Country Tour boasts the largest storage capacity among any production motorcycle.
 This American touring bike has a price starting at $21,999.

 Yamaha FJR1300 - Photo credit httpridermagazine.com

-The company’s flagship touring bike, the Yamaha FJR1300 comes with a 1298cc liquid cooled in-line four engine with six-speed transmission that combines speed and comfort for riding long distances in style.
+The company’s flagship touring bike, the Yamaha FJR1300 comes with a 1298cc liquid-cooled in-line four engine with a six-speed transmission that combines speed and comfort for riding long distances in style.
 There are plenty of features, from heated seats to traction control, ABS, switchable power modes, and cruise control, folding mirrors and quick-release luggage mounts.
 The sport touring bike also has an electric screen, glove box and electronically adjustable suspensions.
 Sexy and slick, the price for this beauty starts at $16,390.

 4. Triumph Trophy SE